 COLLEGE/UNIVERSITY SCHOLARSHIP PROGRAM

 Construction is a vast and complex industry that allows men and women to use their talents and professions in many ways.
 From project management to finances to marketing, oh the places you can go in construction.
-ABC/CMEF are offering scholarships to qualifying undergraduate students pursuing a degree for a career in construction at a university or community college.
+ABC/CMEF is offering scholarships to qualifying undergraduate students pursuing a degree in construction at a university or community college.

 The Scholarship Committee will determine the number and dollar amounts of the awards with the number of individual scholarships awarded to be determined at the Committee’s discretion.
 The committee will take into consideration each applicant’s interest in construction, grades, extracurricular activities, employment experience, and financial needs.

-- Applicant must pursue a degree relating to a career in Construction.
+- The applicant must pursue a degree relating to a career in Construction.

-- Applicant must have successfully completed a minimum of 40 semester college credit hours if pursuing a bachelor’s degree.
+- The applicant must have successfully completed a minimum of 40 semester college credit hours if pursuing a bachelor’s degree.

 - Applicants must have a GPA of 2.75 or higher.